imodeveloperlab/dskit-swiftui/README.md

 ### Demo Screens

 To help you get started, DSKit includes demonstration screen code showcasing a wide range of possibilities.
-This ready-made code can be directly utilized in your next project, making it easier to integrate DSKit's features and functionalities seamlessly.
+With over 60 ready-to-use screens, you can see the full potential of DSKit in action.
+This extensive collection of ready-made code can be directly utilized in your next project, making it easier to integrate DSKit's features and functionalities seamlessly.

 #### E-Commerce